tcsenpai/hmacrypt/README.md

 # hmacrypt
-encryption / decryption / signing / verifying using RSA and ECDSA a deterministic Key Derivation from password+hmac_secret by an hardware key.
+encryption / decryption / signing / verifying using RSA, AES and ECDSA a deterministic Key Derivation from password+hmac_secret by an hardware key.

+## Supported algorithms

+- RSA (deterministic with keyfile, password and hw device)
+- ECDSA (deterministic with keyfile, password and hw device)
+- AES 256 (deterministic with keyfile, password and hw device)

+## Tested devices

+- Thetis FIDO2

+### Should also work with

+Any FIDO2/U2F key having hmac_secrets extension

 ## Requirements (BEFORE everything else) & Credits